 Open the left nostril and exhale through the left side.

-Always complete the practice by finishing with an exhale on the left side.
+Always finish the practice with an exhale on the left side.

-Every time you breathe in through a nostril you also close off the nostril after the inbreath.
+Remember, every time you breathe in through a nostril, you also close off the nostril after the inbreath.